jamiewbarnett/t-ISSM/README.md

 There are several scripts included in t-ISSM, detailed below, that you can use to help you analyse your results:

 1) `plot_outlines` - This creates a plot showing velocities and glacier geometry along a 2D flowline for every output step in your simulation.
-Usage is as follows: `plot_outlines(md,'EXPFILE')`, where the second argument is the path to the .exp file detailing your flowline.
+Usage is as follows: `plot_outlines(md,'flowline')`, where the second argument is the path to the .exp file detailing your flowline.
 2) `plot_output` - This creates a series of line plots showing how several variables evolve with time during your simulation.
 Usage is as follows: `export_csv(md,'flowline')`.
 3) `export_csv` - This allows you to export results to a .csv file, for further analysis/ plotting in a program of your choice.
 Usage is as follows: `export_csv(md,'flowline')`.